-Satyam created a fully integrated system of yoga that promotes an internalized awareness.
-Yoga classes taught by us begin with slow movements to mobilize the joints that are controlled with awareness of the breath.
+Satyam created a fully integrated system of yoga that promotes an internalised awareness.
+Yoga classes begin with slow movements to restore the full range of movement in the joints.
+Movements are controlled with awareness of the breath.
 Asana (postures) are held with a relaxed breath for 3-5 min.
-Our yoga classes include specific breathing techniques (pranayama) and a meditation practice.
+Satyam yoga classes include specific breathing techniques (pranayama) and a meditation practice.
 The Satyananda Yoga system includes a wide variety of meditation techniques such as kriya yoga, kundalini tantra, mantra and basic stillness of the body.
 Yoga Nidra is the most popular practice which was created by swami satyananda and has become recognized by the yoga community world wide as a powerful deep relaxation technique.
 The teachings of satyam were taught to his disciples and made available to the students and followers via his lectures and publications.
 The Bihar School of Yoga was his ashram in India and it was there that he trained his disciples and created the international style of yoga that is known today as Satyananda Yoga.
 For more info click here.

 A direct disciple of swami satyananda he began his training in 1978.
 Yogasagar was initiated by his guru and mentor in 1980 and has dedicated his life to yoga as a lifestyle of personal transformation.
 Over the years he has explored many aspects of spiritual discipline and has developed his own unique style of teaching yoga.
 Although he trains teachers and promotes the Satyananda Yoga method he always explains that his style of teaching is his own and is not in anyway a purist representation of satyananda yoga.